 Bucks County Community College

 Founded in 1964 in Newtown, PA, Bucks County Community College is a public 2-year educational institution that offers an introductory locomotive training course through its continuing education program.
-This 8-week program provides you with a basic knowledge so you can seek employment and pursue training opportunities within the industry.
+This 64-hour program provides you with a basic knowledge so you can seek employment and pursue training opportunities within the industry.
 You'll study locomotive operations for freight and commuter railroads.
 It may also allow you to enter a railroad company's training academy so you can learn how to become a locomotive engineer, conductor or train dispatcher.

 National Academy of Railroad Sciences